 Whether student interests lie in the area of securities, banking, or insurance industries or that of a financial professional, the job opportunities in the field of finance have never been more promising.

 Graduates of the finance program receive an educational foundation for a variety of positions, including treasurer, controller, stock broker, commodities trader, financial planner, cash manager, pension fund manager, insurance adjuster and other positions in investment and banking.
 Opportunities also exist for advancement to middle and senior management positions in the public, private and government sectors.
 Other jobs for finance majors include: credit manager, sales, trust administer, financial planning and management, real estate, corporate financial management, risk management and insurance, marketing and securities.

 Students are encouraged to work with the faculty on research projects.
-Varied coursework, state-of-the-art computer labs, well-equipped lecture rooms provide finance students with a solid preparation for entry into the world of finance and for career advancement.
+Varied coursework, state-of-the-art finance trading labs with Bloomberg software, well-equipped lecture rooms provide finance students with a solid preparation for entry into the world of finance and for career advancement.